jharriga/RplotStrace/README.md

 The makeplot.R script uses 'grep' cmd to extract offset values from strace logfiles.
 NOTE: variable 'regex_iosubmit_offset' can be adapted to work with alternative strace output formats

+To create plots with the provided sample data
+   $ makeplot.R SampleData